Dr Ai Milojevic

 15-17 Tavistock Place

 Dr Milojevic is an environmental epidemiologist with background of GIS and spatial analysis.
 She completed PhD on geo-spatial methods for assessing environmental impact on health in Japan (Keio University, Tokyo).
-She received academic and research training of epidemiology in Japan (Keio University School of Medicine) and in the UK (LSHTM) as a Post-Doc research fellow funded by Japanese Society for the Promotion of Science (JSPS).
-Since joining LSHTM as a Lecturer in 2009, she has been involved in varieties of epidemiological researches on air pollution, temperature and flooding.
+She received academic and field research training of epidemiology in Japan (Keio University School of Medicine) and in the UK (LSHTM) as a Post-Doc research fellow funded by Japanese Society for the Promotion of Science (JSPS).
+Since joining LSHTM as a Lecturer in 2009, she has been involved in varieties of epidemiological researches to quantify the impacts of air pollution, weather, greenspace, noise and flooding as well as to evaluate various public health policies through empirical study designs and health impact assessment.

-Dr Milojevic is module organiser of Environmental Epidemiology (PHM205) for the MSc Public Health by Distant Learning course and also responsible for lecture and practical sessions on GIS in Environmental Epidemiology module for the MSc Public Health in-house (London-based) course.
-She is a tutor for the in-house MSc in Public Health and supervises Research Degree students.
+Dr Milojevic is module organiser of Environmental Epidemiology for the MSc Public Health (London-based) course.
+She provides tutoring for MSc in Public Health students and supervises Research Degree students.

 Dr Milojevic’s research builds on geo-spatial approaches to model health impact of environmental change.
-She has a broad range of research interests covering substantive analyses on air pollution, weather (including heat, cold, heavy rainfall and flooding) and urban housing environment (indoor temperature, dampness/mould) as well as methodological issues on geo-spatial linkage, overlaying multiple layers (vs. collinearity) and spatial non-stationarity of the fitted model.
+She has a broad range of research interests covering substantive analyses on air pollution, weather (including heat, cold, humidity, heavy rainfall and flooding) and urban housing environment (indoor temperature, dampness/mould) as well as methodological issues on geo-spatial linkage, overlaying multiple layers (vs. collinearity) and spatial non-stationarity of the fitted model.